Skip to main content

 Dishes that don’t meet criteria are filtered out or flagged:

-# With excludeAllergens: [Peanut]
+# With excludeAllergens: [PEANUT]

 2. Match Status Calculation